 Comprehensive Guidance Standards

-As school counselors our main focus is your child’s emotional and academic well-being.
+The purpose of responsive services is to intervene on behalf of those students whose immediate personal concerns put their personal, social and/or educational development at risk.
+We work closely with our teachers and parents in focusing on your child’s emotional and academic well-being.
 Sometimes other factors in life can dramatically affect school academics.
-While we are not clinical therapists and cannot provide therapy, we can provide you with referrals to these types of therapists, or provide some short-term, goal-oriented interviewing here at school.
+As we are not clinical therapists and cannot provide therapy, we can make referrals to these types of therapists, or provide some short-term, goal-oriented interviewing here at school.

-· Participation in our school’s Improvement Plan and Leadership Team
+- Participate in our school’s Improvement Plan and Leadership Team